 Control Variables.
 Infant motor and communicative development.
-Motor development will be observed using Alberta Infant Motor Scale (AIMS99), a well-validated normed tool for motor performance from birth to 18 months.
-AIMS is sensitive to motor changes in a week window and has been used in Israel (e.g.,44,68).
-Communication development will be rated using Pre-Verbal Communication Schedule (PVCS100) translated into Hebrew and adapted for use in Israel by Dromi.101 PVCS rates four levels of pre-verbal communication: conditions preceding communication, pre-verbal communication, verbal comprehension, and expressive language (based on maternal reports of the number of words used by the child).
-Infant temperament will be assessed with the widely used Infant Behavior Questionnaire – Revised Short Form (IBQ-R-SF102), validated in Israel.68 Mothers will rate the observed frequency over the past two weeks of 94 temperament-related behaviors using 7-point scales from 1 (never) to 7 (always), with X as non-relevant.
-Maternal depression will be measured using the depression scale of the Depression Anxiety Stress Scale 21 (DASS 21103) prior to the first data collection meeting.
+Motor development will be observed using Alberta Infant Motor Scale (AIMS99), a well-validated, normed tool for motor performance from birth to 18 months.
+AIMS is sensitive to motor changes in a one-week window and has been used previously in Israel (e.g.,44,68).
+Communication development will be rated using the Pre-Verbal Communication Schedule (PVCS100), translated into Hebrew and adapted for use in Israel by Dromi.101 PVCS rates four levels of pre-verbal communication: conditions preceding communication, pre-verbal communication, verbal comprehension, and expressive language (based on maternal reports of the number of words used by the child).
+Infant temperament will be assessed with the widely used Infant Behavior Questionnaire-Revised Short Form (IBQ-R-SF102), validated in Israel.68 Mothers will rate the observed frequency over the previous two weeks of 94 temperament-related behaviors using 7-point scales from 1 (never) to 7 (always), with X as non-relevant.
+Maternal depression. will be measured using the depression scale of the Depression Anxiety Stress Scale 21 (DASS 21103) prior to the first data collection meeting.
 Mothers will be asked to rate the extent they experienced 7 symptoms of depression over the past week on a 4-point Likert scale from 0 (does not apply) to 3 (applies very much).
 The scale is widely used and was validated among Israeli mothers (e.g.,104).
 Mothers with scores above the clinical cut-off score of 21 will be excluded from the study and encouraged to discuss their distress with their physician.

 4.6 Data analysis

 We will conduct growth curve modeling analyses fitted in Mplus (version 8.1105) using a multilevel modeling (MLM) framework.
-MLM was chosen given its flexibility and ability to easily handle repeated measures of the same outcomes where time points moderately vary across participants and to allow the inclusion of subjects with missing data on certain time points.106,107 Multilevel growth modeling will enable us to examine individual behavior, pattern rate, and shape of change in each infant's developmental trajectory and to identify both time-varying (i.e., variables change over time) and time-invariant predictors (i.e., variables do not vary over time as they are either inherently stable or are measured once) of developmental patterns of change.107,108 Given the rich longitudinal data we expect to gather, we will model and predict growth patterns (linear and non-linear) using three models according to the three research hypotheses.
-To examine hypothesis 1, a growth model will be fitted for the development of OE, and the variables of language and motor development will be used as predictors of the model parameters (i.e., intercept and slope), that may be one of the sources of variability between infants.
+MLM was chosen given its flexibility and ability to easily handle repeated measures of the same outcomes where time points moderately vary across participants and to allow the inclusion of subjects with missing data at certain time points.106,107 Multilevel growth modeling will enable us to examine individual behavior, pattern rate, and shape of change of each infant's developmental trajectory and to identify both time-varying (i.e., variables change over time) and time-invariant (i.e., variables do not vary over time as they are either inherently stable or are measured once) predictors of developmental patterns of change.107,108 Given the rich longitudinal data we expect to gather, we will model and predict growth patterns (linear and non-linear) using three models according to the three research hypotheses.
+To examine hypothesis 1, a growth model will be fitted for the development of OE, and the variables of language and motor development will be used as predictors of the model parameters (i.e., intercept and slope), which may be one of the sources of variability between infants.
 We will test if growth spurts are visible following periods of transition in other developmental domains.
 To examine hypothesis 2, we will use the variables of mother-infant contingent responsiveness and mother-infant EA (as measured during the second phase when infant-mother interactions are observed) as predictors of growth model parameters of the same growth model of OE fitted for hypothesis 1.
 To examine hypothesis 3, we will use the characteristics of the objects and joint mother-infant actions as predictors of model parameters.
 In sum, Multilevel growth modeling is a sound and rigorous modeling approach that will enable us to examine intra- and inter-individual developmental trajectories of exploration across time and the factors that promote or hinder it.

 4.7 Preliminary Findings